About Us

 Our story starts here

-We couldn’t let that happen.
-Our workshop holds rare and invaluable brass making knowledge with techniques and designs that cannot be found anywhere else in the world.
-Without action, historically significant creations like the Dambadeniya Lamp and the Elephant Lamp would be lost forever.
+Our workshop preserves rare brass-making techniques and historic designs that cannot be found anywhere else in the world, including iconic heritage creations such as the Dambadeniya Lamp and Elephant Lamp.
+Without active preservation, these culturally significant masterpieces would be lost forever.

 Our Vision